-Programs leading to the major in history should be carefully planned; departmental counselors are available at all times, and each faculty member in the department can assist in answering student queries.
+Programs leading to the major in history should be carefully planned; a departmental counselor is available at all times, and each faculty member in the department can assist in answering student queries.

-Students majoring in history must complete 24 credit hours in courses at the 200 level or above, including (1) two semesters of United States history, (2) two semesters of European history, and (3) two semesters of Asian, Latin America, or other non-European or non-United States history.
+Students majoring in history must complete 24 credit hours in courses at the 200 level or above, including (1) two semesters of United States history, (2) two semesters of European history, and (3) two semesters of Asian.
+Latin America, or other non-European or non-United States history.
 The courses need not be consecutive.
 History majors are required to take at least one seminar in history.
-Seniors must have permission to take H215 Proseminar in History, which will generally be offered in the fall semester.
-1495 Proseminar for History Majors is recommended for upperclassmen, and will be generally offered in the spring semester.
+Seniors must have permission to take H215 Proseminar in History.
+J495 Proseminar for History Majors is recommended for upperclassmen.
 The contents of the seminars will determine how they will count toward the area distribution requirements described above.
 There is a residence requirement of 9 credit hours in history taken on the Indianapolis campus for two consecutive semesters (but not two consecutive summer sessions).
 The 100 level survey courses will not count toward the 24 credit hours of required course work in history.
 H113-H114 (History of Western Civilization I-II) or H108 (Perspectives on the Americas) and H109 (Perspectives on the World since 1500) satisfy School of Liberal Arts general education requirements, and all 100 level courses may count toward the minimum credit hours required for graduation.